gcpjedi/google-k8s-workshop-v2/modules/04-pods-and-services.md

       244 root      20   0   41032   3124   2660 R  0.0  0.1   0:00.01 top
     ```

-1. Stop the `stress` and `top` commands and exit from the `backend` pod in both terminal windows
+1. Stop the `stress` and `top` commands and exit from the `backend` Pod in both terminal windows.

-    Now let's try to prevent the pod from consuming as much memory as it wants.
+    Now let's try to prevent the Pod from consuming as much memory as it wants.

-1. Add the following section to the `manifests/backend.yaml` inline with the other container properties
+1. Add the following section to the `manifests/backend.yaml` inline with the other container properties.

     ```yaml
         resources: